maxwondercorn/ember-dictionary/CONTRIBUTING.md

 When making updates to `index.dic`:

 * _All new custom words must be added to the file before the word "`0/nm`"._
 * The first line of the file is the number of words in the file.
 It doesn't need to be exact but it should be close.
-Most ides have line numbers making it easy to count the words
+Most IDE's have line numbers making it easy to count the words
 * Find and remove any duplicate words using the command (macOS/Linux) ```rev index.dic | cut -f1 -d/ | rev | sort | uniq -d```

 You can ignore the seemingly nonsense words at the beginning of the list.
 The `real` duplicates will be at the end of the list.